-DATES & RATES 2024 Please note that due to constantly fluctuating exchange rates, ride rates are now quoted in Euros.
+DATES & RATES 2025 Please note that due to constantly fluctuating exchange rates, ride rates are now quoted in Euros.
 The sterling price will be the equivalent sterling rate using the euro/sterling exchange rate in force when you book/pay.
-Transiciliana Ride (7 nights) - 2250 Euros per person 30th March to 6th April 25th May to 1st June 5th to 12th October 13th to 20th April 9th to 16th June 19th to 26th October 27th April to 4th May 7th to 14th September 2nd to 9th November 11th to 18th May 21st to 28th September 9th to 16th November Short Etna Ride (4 nights) - 1875 Euros per person 8th to 12th April 19th to 23rd May 29th September to 3rd October 21st to 25th April 3rd to 7thJune 14th to 18th October 6th to 10th May 16th to 20th September 27th to 31st October Short Madonie (4 nights) -1375 Euros per person Dates as Short Etna (above) - will be run if requested by first, or if less than 4 bookings for Short Etna.
-Cannella Pilgrimage Ride (6 nights) - 1750 Euros per person 1st to 7th September Madonie Rides (7 nights) - 1750 Euros per person 3rd to 10th February 2nd to 9th March 17th to 24th February 16th to 23rd March Summer Madonie Rides (using one base) - on request during July. cont. over
+Transiciliana Ride (7 nights) - 2500 Euros per person 5th to 12th April6th to 13th September18th to 25th October17th to 24th May20th to 27th September1st to 8th November7th to 14th June4th to 11th October8th to 15th November Short Etna Ride (4 nights) - 2000 Euros per person 28th May to 2nd June 29th September to 3rd October 13th to 17th October 27th to 31st October Short Madonie (4 nights) - 1625 Euros per person 14th to 18th April 10th to 14th May Dates as Short Etna (above) - will be run if requested by first, or if less than 4 bookings for Short Etna.
+Cannella Pilgrimage Ride (6 nights) - 1875 Euros per person 31st August to 6th September Madonie Rides (7 nights) - 2000 Euros per person 8th to 15th March 22nd to 29th March Summer Madonie Rides (using one base) - on request during July.

+cont. over

-DATES & RATES 2024 cont.
+DATES & RATES 2025 cont.

 Transiciliana, Etna and the Cannella Pilgrimage Rides are confirmed for a minimum of 4 riders - if less than this, rides may follow a Madonie itinerary; or riders can opt to pay a small group supplement to confirm the original itinerary.
 Please contact us for further details.
 Madonie Rides are confirmed for a minimum of 2 riders.
-Rates INCLUDE 7 nights twin accommodation (4 nights on Short Etna / Madonie; 6 on Cannella Pilgrimage), all riding, guiding and equipment, meals (dinner first day to breakfast last day), local red wine and mineral water with lunch and dinner and return group transfers from / to Palermo or Catania (depending on the ride) on the first and last day at set times.
+Rates INCLUDE 7 nights twin accommodation (4 nights on Short Etna / Madonie), all riding, guiding and equipment, meals (dinner first day to breakfast last day), local red wine and mineral water with lunch and dinner and return group transfers from / to Palermo or Catania (depending on the ride) on the first and last day at set times.
 Rates EXCLUDE international flights / travel to Sicily and taxes, 'premium' (label) wines, spirits, beer and extra drinks whilst riding, personal medical / travel insurance (which all riders must have), supplements for a single room, private transfers outside set times and between central Catania / Palermo and the respective airports if required, any visa fees and any tips you may wish to leave.
-Single supplement No supplement charged for single travellers who are happy to share a room with another rider.
-To book / guarantee a single room (possible on some but NOT all nights) there is an extra charge of 25 - 35 Euros per night (varies with hotel - usually 200 Euros if single is available for the whole week on Transiciliana Ride), payable locally in cash.
-Although we will request single rooms in advance if asked, these usually cannot be guaranteed and some flexibility / willingness to share on some nights is always required ((you will always need to share in the mountain refuge which is used on some Madonie Rides).
+Single supplement On the open set date rides, single travellers who are happy to share a room with another rider do not need to pay a supplement.
+To book / guarantee a single room there is an extra charge of 250 Euros on Transiciliana Ride (sometimes single rooms are not available for the whole week), payable locally in cash.
+Although we will request single rooms in advance if asked, these usually cannot be guaranteed and some flexibility / willingness to share on some nights is always required (you will always need to share in the mountain refuge which is used on some Madonie Rides).